FairSquare Research produces rigorous research, policy and legal analysis for NGOs, media organisations and the private sector.

 - Helped an NGO evaluate its options for developing its work in the Middle East and North Africa region, interviewing more than 70 activists, officials and experts.

-- Advised the BBC on the application of international human rights standards in relation to a major investigation into how online platforms can facilitate slavery and human trafficking.
+- Advised the BBC on the application of international human rights standards in relation to a major investigation into how new technologies can facilitate slavery and human trafficking.

-We deliver research and advice for private sector companies that want to take meaningful steps to respect rights in their operations and through their supply chains.
+We also deliver research and advice for businesses that want to take meaningful steps to respect rights in their operations and through their supply chains.
 We provide detailed advice and practical recommendations so that they can adequately mitigate risks.
 We challenge businesses to take international standards seriously and embed human rights across their systems to prevent harm.
 Our findings and recommendations are grounded in in-depth consultations with people who may be affected by businesses’ operations.
 Examples of our work include:

 - Assessed the principal human rights risks in the global supply chain of an international engineering and construction firm, providing recommendations to strengthen the business’s systems and tools to better assess the most salient risks.